What is Texas HB 300?

 Who Needs to Follow Texas HB 300?

-Texas HB 300 extended the HIPAA meaning of covered entity (healthcare providers, healthcare clearinghouses, and health plans) to include any entity or person that owns, acquires, sets up, collects, assesses, evaluates, stores, or sends protected health information (PHI) in any kind.
+Texas HB 300 extended the HIPAA definition of a covered entity (healthcare companies, health plans, and health care clearinghouses) to include any entity or person that owns, acquires, sets up, collects, assesses, evaluates, stores, or sends the protected health information (PHI) of Texas residents.

 Exemptions to Texas HB 300

-The following entities do not need to follow Texas HB 300 are:
+The following entities who do not need to follow Texas HB 300 are:

 - Non-profit organizations that spend on healthcare services or prescription medications for indigent people when the primary business of the agency isn’t providing healthcare solutions or refund for healthcare services.